Premier Brad Wall hints at wage rollbacks as province faces ballooning deficit

 Low oil and potash prices are having a greater impact on revenue than expected, but corporate income tax, personal income tax, provincial sales tax and fuel tax are also down.

-Charles Smith, a political science professor at the University of Saskatchewan, said he thinks the upcoming budget in March is going to be “pretty devastating fo
+Charles Smith, a political science professor at the University of Saskatchewan, said he thinks the upcoming budget in March is going to be "pretty devastating for public services."

+"The two big issues in the provincial budget, health and education, they're talking about transformative change," said Smith.

+"If that happens, it's not going to be uncontroversial.
+Everyone involved in it, everyone touched by it, is going to push back.
+So there's going to be, I think, a recipe for political strife there just because the government is going to ... enforce some form of austerity."